 Although the ONSE office would still be tasked with coordinating the District’s overall violence prevention strategy, this change essentially eliminates the evidence-based program that has led to significant reductions in violent crime in other jurisdictions.

 Unfortunately, The DC Council’s Committee on Judiciary & Public Safety approved this change at its Budget Markup on May 18, even while acknowledging that doing so does not allow this key provision of the NEAR Act to move forward “entirely with the legislative intent with which it was passed.”

 How Can the DC Council Retain the Effectiveness of the NEAR Act?

 We urge the Council to change course and add the stipend-based intervention program back into the law before it votes on the District’s Budget for FY18 on Tuesday, May 30.
 The Council should not approve the Budget Support Act amendment to the NEAR Act without the stipend-based intervention program.

 Removing the stipend-based intervention program and implementing the NEAR Act only in part undermines both the intent of the comprehensive approach that the Council unanimously approved in 2016, and the ability of ONSE to effectively reduce violent crime in the District.

 If the Mayor or the DC Council want to amend the NEAR Act to change the nature of the ONSE office, they should do so independently of the budget process so as to allow DC residents a meaningful opportunity to weigh in.
 DC residents deserve a chance to give input if the law is going to be significantly altered, and the budget process does not allow enough time or opportunity for this.

 What is at Stake?

-If funded and implemented faithfully, the NEAR Act proposes significant improvements to the District’s criminal justice, public health, and public safety programs and policies.
+If funded and implemented faithfully, the NEAR Act proposes significant improvements to the District’s criminal legal reform, public health, and public safety programs and policies.
 Restoring the stipend-based intervention program in ONSE is critical to the success of the Near Act and to effectively addressing violence in the District.